neilsextra/peapod/README.md

 #### File Commands ####
 - **New POD** Creates a new POD and Passport
 - **Unlock POD** Opens a POD for a given passport.
 The password is requested to open the Passport.
-- **Open Register** Displays the register and allows a USer to select a register.
+- **Open Register** Displays the register and allows a user to select a register.
 Each POD within the register will also require a password to unlock it.
 All entries within the register can be completely erased from the settings menu.

 #### Action Commands ####
 - **Register Passport** Registers a passport witin the *Register*.
 This passport will be selected within the **Open Register** console.